brandonros/smol_otel/README.md

-# smol_traces
+# smol_otel

-A proof-of-concept implementation of OpenTelemetry-compatible tracing for Smol.
+A proof-of-concept implementation of OpenTelemetry-compatible tracing for Smol applications